evancohen/docs.smart-mirror.io/docs/updating.md

 Updating the mirror to get the latest updates is easy, just run:
 ```
-git pull
+git pull && npm install
 ```
 This will sync the remote changes from whatever branch you are on (most likely `master`) to your local machine.
+This will also install/update any new or updated dependencies.

 #### Encountering errors when trying to run the mirror after an update?